 Pricing

-Web hosting pricing can be a little confusing, so I’m going to break everything down so you can make the best choice on GoDaddy vs Bluehost.
+Web hosting pricing can be a bit confusing, so I’ll break everything down so you can make the best choice between GoDaddy and Bluehost.

-Web hosts tend to quote prices per month, but you actually need to pay upfront for at least a year with both Bluehost and GoDaddy.
+Web hosts tend to quote prices per month, but with Bluehost and GoDaddy, you need to pay upfront for at least a year.

-To get the lowest possible price with Bluehost, you need to sign up for 3 years in advance.
+To get the lowest possible price with Bluehost, sign up 12 months in advance.

-After that, you’ll be paying the standard rate for your web hosting, normally either every year, two years, or three years, depending on what you initially chose as your term length.
+After that, you’ll pay the standard rate for your web hosting, normally every year, two years, or three years, depending on what you initially chose as your term length.

 The most important thing to understand is that you’ll face a larger bill after your initial term.

-Hopefully, by that point, you’ll be making money from your website, but it’s still important to be aware of the increased pricing.
+Hopefully, you’ll be making money from your website by then, but it’s still important to know about the increased pricing.

 Here’s how the price looks for your initial term, depending on the term length you choose: